BenHaeck/Probe-Hunter/README.md

 # Probe-Hunter
-A game written in lua using love 2d and visual studio code All of the sounds were made using jfxr and the art assets were drawn in GIMP
+A game written in lua using Love 2D and Visual Studio Code All of the sounds were made using jfxr and the art assets were drawn in GIMP.
+Also to play this game, you will need to download Love 2D.
+Upon completing the download, just drag and drop the game files on the Love.exe executable.

 Story
 --